InsanePigReal/rgb-led-controller/README.md

         - Prevent floating GPIOs from causing the LEDs to flicker
         - 100K was chosen as a "weak" pull-down -> strong enough to bleed off charge but high enough to not wase significant power during operation
     - 100uF bulk electrolytic capacitor
+        - Rated for 25V to ensure it can handle 24V load
         - Prevent voltage dips when switching
     - 100nF decoupling ceramic capacitor
         - Filter out high frequency noise from PWM switching -> ensures LED doesn't flicker